Performance

 Caution with Collection Fetching and Pagination

 Avoid combining LEFT JOIN FETCH with pagination, as this can cause performance issues or even fail due to the Cartesian Product problem.
+Fetch related collections separately if needed.

-You can find out more on https://vladmihalcea.com/hibernate-query-fail-on-pagination-over-collection-fetch
+You can find out more at https://vladmihalcea.com/hibernate-query-fail-on-pagination-over-collection-fetch

 4. Avoiding the N+1 Issue

-Eager Fetching and Left Join Fetch
+Eager Fetching and Join Fetch

 Example: